-Getting Ready to Go Back to School I Soak&Sleep
+Getting Ready to Go Back to School: 7 Tips for New Routine Success

 With the end of the summer holidays upon us, parents will be in the midst of adjusting to a new routine to help children get back into the swing of school.
 Many children have not been in a school environment since March this year, which means adjusting will be harder than normal after the long Summer break.
 This is where implementing some structure and routine into this important time of year early could help ease you and your children back into a new routine.